-In the past, I recommended Tata Motors (TTM), and it has gone up in a straight line since, instantly making it one of my top picks of the year.
+In August, I recommended Tata Motors (TTM), and it has gone up in a straight line since, instantly making it one of my top picks of the year.
 On the next decent dip take a look at the Indian ETF’s (INP), (PIN), and (EPI).

 Better to Own This Pyramid